arifperdana/BAPPENAS_2025/WorkshopGuide.md

 **Prompt G3: Simple Visualization**
 ```
-Build a Shiny app using [dataset name] that:
+Build a Shiny app using my dataset that:
 - Has a selectInput for choosing the x-axis variable
 - Has a selectInput for choosing the y-axis variable
 - Displays a scatter plot with ggplot2